 This document should not be confused with a W-2 form or with the 1099-MISC.
 The 1099-NEC is used to pay freelancers and independent contractors.
 This form is specifically for reporting payments to non-employees.

 Completing and filing this tax form is easy.
 Simply fill in the appropriate boxes according to the definitions provided in the form's instructions.
 Remember that some fields are optional.
 Once the form is complete, distribute the copies of the 1099-NEC to the appropriate parties.
-Copy A will need to be filed with the IRS by the deadline (usually January 31st).
+Copy A will need to be filed with the IRS by February 2, 2026 for the 2025 tax year.
 Copy 1 will need to be filed with the appropriate state taxing authority, if applicable.
-Copy B is to be provided to the nonemployee by the deadline (usually January 31st).
-Copy C is for safekeeping for the payer’s records.
+Copy B is to be provided to the nonemployee by February 2, 2026.
+Copy C is for safekeeping for the payer's records.

 The deadline for the 1099-NEC is the same regardless of whether you file by mail or electronically.
 This is the same deadline for when the payer will need to provide the recipient copy.